 But that doesn’t mean that we’re powerless!
 Mind has some influence over brain.
 Below I suggest some ways that you can “hack” pain neurology.

 At the beginning of the article, I shared this lovely Australian video about chronic pain.
 Its main messages are mission critical stuff, and overall it gets an A-grade from me.
-But I am concerned that some of its advice is a little too trite and dumbed down.
+But I am concerned that some of its advice is a little too trite and dumbed down — and it’s a good example of a common problem with this topic.
 While it’s certainly extremely important to emphasize the psychology of pain, this video comes dangerously close to saying (or sound like it is saying) “don’t worry, be happy” and the dreaded “all in your head” — and that’s really not what we want.

 The psychology of pain must not be simplified so much that people have no idea what to do with it or, worse, feel blamed for it.
 This is tricky!
 “There’s fun stuff in pain science and neuroimmunology that’s slippery to adapt to practice without reaching too far” (Sandy Hilton, Physical Therapist, ChangeYourPain.com).